qutip/qutip/doc/development/contributing.rst

 .. warning::

-   The ``--no-build-isolation`` flag is required, not merely an optimisation.
+   The ``--no-build-isolation`` flag is required.
-   Without it, ``pip`` builds inside a temporary virtual environment which it then deletes, leaving the build directory pointing at header files that no longer exist.
+   Without it, ``pip`` will build inside a temporary virtual environment which it then deletes, leaving the build directory pointing at header files that no longer exist.
    The install itself will appear to succeed, but the next time anything needs recompiling you will get an unhelpful ``ImportError`` about the rebuild having failed.

 .. note::